Kitchen Cabinet Ideas for One-Wall Layouts, Because Small Spaces Are Worth Renovating Too

 Are you organized enough for open shelving?

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Your first few apartments may not have a dream kitchen.
-When you’re starting out, a single row of appliances and cabinets pushed against the wall of a studio is the more likely layout available.
+When you’re starting out, a single row of appliances and kitchen wall cabinets pushed against the back of a studio is the more likely layout available.
 However, just because there’s less square footage to use doesn’t mean the setup doesn’t deserve a design overhaul of its own.
-In many cases you probably can’t shift the sink or refrigerator, but kitchen cabinets can almost always be updated.
+In many cases you probably can’t shift the sink or refrigerator, but kitchen wall cabinets can almost always be updated.
 Bringing in additional storage creates plenty of new possibilities, too, like showing off ceramic bowls as if they’re art or finally getting a practical meal-prep area.
 All there is to do is pick which upgrade fits your needs—and floor plan—best.